ben/writings/web-and-php-git-is-simple/simple.md

 ## Refs

 References (or *refs*) are nothing more than pointers to objects or other refs.
+They consist of two pieces of information: the name of the ref, and where it points.
 If a ref points to an object, it's called a *direct ref*; if it points to another ref, it's called a *symbolic ref*.

 Most refs are direct.